Jason0411202/Redis-Cluster-Stress-Testing/documentation/Exp2_English.md

     ![alt text](readme_img/image-9.png)
 7. Finally, manually restart the previously paused node (:7000).
 You'll find that the node has been switched to a slave without affecting the operation of the producer-consumer model.
     ![alt text](readme_img/image-10.png)

+## Summary
+The failover mechanism of a Redis cluster can maintain high availability of the database, making it a very useful feature.
+However, during a failover, programs using the service will temporarily go offline.
+This needs to be handled in the program (e.g., by adding retry logic, etc.) to avoid abnormal termination of the program.
+Additionally, attention should be paid to potential data loss caused by the failover.